Every person has the capacity to thrive.

 Our Madison Therapists

 When you hire a therapist, you are selecting a guide to encourage and lead you through the labyrinthine complexity of being human and alive.
 Our skilled clinicians are familiar with the range of human emotions, patterns of thought and behavior, and ways your brain and emotions can mislead and confuse you.
 We are able to see things outside of your view, and can help you identify themes and make connections to sharpen your understanding of where you are and how you can move to where you want to be.

 The effectiveness of psychotherapy rests on a proper fit between you and your therapist.
 Because of this, we encourage you to consider your first session an opportunity to evaluate that fit.
 You are hiring for an important position, and it is the first part of moving forward to be active in that process.
-All of us are happy to talk through this with you.
+Brynn, our Intake Specialist, is highly skilled at finding the right match, but it is still your responsibility to assess.
 We invite you to begin a dialogue with us to address your concerns and start you on the path to where you want to be.

 The form below is the first step to find the right Madison psychotherapist for you.
-Please send me your information and I will get back to you within 24 hours.
+Please send me your information and we will get back to you within 24 hours.
 Rest assured your information will be kept strictly confidential.

 Physical & Mailing Address